mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 Starting with MaxScale 2.2.1, MariaDB Monitor supports replication cluster modification.
 The operations implemented are:

 - _failover_, which replaces a failed primary with a replica
 - _switchover_, which swaps a running primary with a replica
+- _switchover_force_, which swaps a running primary with a replica, ignoring most errors
 - _async-switchover_, which schedules a switchover and returns
 - _rejoin_, which directs servers to replicate from the primary
 - _reset-replication_ (added in MaxScale 2.3.0), which deletes binary logs and